betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Increases Motivation and Hope while reducing Anxiety

-- Plantbeta reduced the worrying about what to expect during your Rookie season.
+- <envi>Plantbeta</envi> reduced the worrying about what to expect during your Rookie season.
 - "I can do this"
-- The fear of the unknown, especially unknown unknowns, can be paralyzing.
-Plantbeta is being created to minimize the number of unknowns in a tree Planter's experience.
+- The fear of the unknown, especially unknown unknowns, can be paralyzing. <envi>Plantbeta</envi> is being created to minimize the number of unknowns in a tree Planter's experience.
-- There is a whole page in Plantbeta specifically devoted to Motivation.
+- There is a whole page in <envi>Plantbeta</envi> specifically devoted to Motivation.
 It's easy to become unmotivated when you're tired, you've spent the past few days in the rain and the Environment is difficult, but there is knowledge that Planters and PlanterSupervisors can use to keep planting!

 ---

 ### Rewarding

-- Plantbeta is designed to increase the planting rate of any Planter, therefore increasing the income of any Planter who studies Plantbeta.
+- <envi>Plantbeta</envi> is designed to increase the planting rate of any Planter, therefore increasing the income of any Planter who studies <envi>Plantbeta</envi>.
 - Be able to track your progress as a Planter by the number of elements that you've understood then mastered.
 - Complete Tests